massgov/openmass/docs/ai-editorial-vector-prototype.md

 mass_ai_editorial.tracked_org_ids
 ```

-The `queue-poc` command tracks the selected organization by default.
-For this POC, that means DUA content is queued again after edits.
+The `index-all-orgs` command tracks all indexed organizations by default.
+The `queue-poc` command tracks the selected organization by default, which is useful for DUA-only testing.

 After changing a page, run: